cowboy/battlelog-hacks/README.md

 Adding "development" web server and userscript.
 Auto-retry join errors are now whitelisted, to avoid auto-retrying in certain situations (like when kicked from a server).
 Version number is announced in a little blue box upon start.

+10/31/2011
+v0.2.0
+Split source into sub-files.
+Broke the hooking stuff out into JavaScript Hooker, included as a submodule.
+Created a build tool and updated the dev web server.

 ## License
 Copyright (c) 2011 "Cowboy" Ben Alman